 |TPO||7 to 20|

 Outside siding materials typically last a lifetime.
 Some exterior components may require protection through appropriate paints or sealants, as well as regular maintenance.
-Well-maintained and undamaged flashing can last a long time, but it is their connections that tend to fail, so seasonal inspection and maintenance are strongly recommended.
+Also, while well-maintained and undamaged flashing can last a long time, it is their connections that tend to fail, so seasonal inspection and maintenance are strongly recommended.